mezzomondo/aol-dispatcher/README.md

 Cfr.
 Pieter Hintjens, Code Connected Volume 1, pag.
 107 at the moment [available for free](http://hintjens.wdfiles.com/local--files/main%3Afiles/cc1pe.pdf).

-The only fundamental difference is that the client has been "pulled out", due to the actual requirements in [Azienda-Online](https://aol.azienda-online.it/).
+The only fundamental difference is that the client has been "pulled out", due to the actual requirements of [Azienda-Online](https://aol.azienda-online.it/).